Carmarthen (1802 ship)

 Carmarthen was launched in 1802 as an East Indiaman.
-She made eight round voyages as an "extra" ship for the British East India Company (EIC).
+She made eight round-trip voyages to India as an "extra" ship for the British East India Company (EIC).
 On her first voyage she participated in an experiment in bringing variolation to India and other British possessions to combat smallpox.
 After leaving the EIC's employment, she took one more voyage to India, sailing under a licence from the EIC.
 She was last listed in 1820.

 Career

 On 28 August 1801, the EIC hired Carmarthen as an extra ship for eight voyages at a rate of £14 per ton for 550 tons.